asyncapi/spec/spec/asyncapi.md

       $ref: "#/channels/userSignedUp"
 ```

-We can't automatically assume that an _opposite_ application exists by simply replacing `receive` with `send`:
+We can't automatically assume that an _opposite_ API exists by simply replacing `receive` with `send`:

 ```yaml
 operations: